Skip to content

 Getting to Bologna by plane

 The Bologna international airport is called Bologna Guglielmo Marconi Airport (BLQ).
-If you are flying from Europe, then you should be able to find a flight directly to Bologna.
-For those flying from international destinations (outside of Europe), you will have to fly into Milan or Rome and then take a train to Bologna.
+If you are flying from most places in Europe, then you should be able to find a direct flight to Bologna.

-To get from the Bologna airport to the city center, take the Marconi Express monorail to the Bologna train station.
 The train runs every 7 minutes throughout the day and costs €11 each way or €20 round trip.
 You can review the timetable and book your tickets here.
+You can also use contactless payment to purchase your tickets at the station.
+We used our credit card and it was super easy!

 Alternatively, you can take a taxi from the airport to your accommodation.
 It takes around 15-20 minutes and is pretty reasonably priced.